 *This program is currently available online*

-Role of a Health and Safety Officer
+What’s Your Role as a Health and Safety Officer?

 Occupational health and safety officers play an important role in keeping workers safe across Ontario.
 Their responsibilities include:

 - Doing health and safety inspections to ensure management and workers are following the law